Neighbours ‘furious’ over couple’s £5million mansion with Edinburgh Castle views

 The couple, who are orginally from Hawick, bought the Morningside bungalow for £200,000 above the asking price two years ago.

-Now, they plan to knock it down the modest three-bedroom property and construct a three-storey villa in its place.
+Now, the pair plan to knock it down the modest three-bedroom property and construct a three-storey villa in its place.

 Angry neighbours lodged 63 letters of objection to the couple’s plan.

-Nevertheless, work on the £5million masion is set to begin after planning permission was granted by an Edinburgh City Council committee.
+Nevertheless, work on the £5million mansion is set to begin after planning permission was granted by an Edinburgh City Council committee.

 Supporting the application, council planners said a “satisfactory residential environment will be created” and there would be “no unreasonable impact on the amenity of neighbouring residents.”